Cycle Traversability for Claw-free Graphs and Polyhedral Maps: Technical Lemmas and Property for Claw-free Graphs

 Let $G$ be a graph and let $C$ be a cycle of $G$ where we arbitrarily adopt one direction for the traversal of $C$ and call it ``clockwise" and call the opposite direction ``counterclockwise".
 Suppose $x$ and $y$ are two vertices of $G$.
 Use $C[x,y]$ to denote the segment of $C$ from $x$ to $y$ in the clockwise direction, and $C^{-1}[x,y]$ to denote the segment of $C$ from $x$ to $y$ in counterclockwise direction.
 Furthermore, let $C(x,y]$ denote $C[x,y]-x$ and $C(x,y)$ denote $C[x,y]-\{x,y\}$.
 For a connected subgraph $Q$ of $G$, the new graph obtained from $G$ by contracting all edges in $Q$ is denoted by $G/Q$.

-The strategy for proving our main result is: first assume that $G$ has a cycle $C$ which contains $k-1$ vertices from a $k$-vertex set $S$, but avoids the $k$th vertex in $V(G)\backslash S$, and then apply Perfect's Theorem to the cycle $C$ and the vertex in $S$ which is not in $C$.
+The strategy for proving our Theorem~\ref{thm:main} is: first assume that $G$ has a cycle $C$ which contains $k-1$ vertices from a $k$-vertex set $S$, but avoids a $k^{\mbox{ th}}$ vertex in $V(G)\backslash S$, and then apply Perfect's Theorem to the cycle $C$ and the vertex in $S$ which is not in $C$.
 Sometimes, we may use Perfect's Theorem more than once in order to find enough paths to help form a suitable cycle containing all $k$ vertices of $S$, but avoiding the given vertex.

 We often encounter the following situation: $C$ is a cycle, and $P_1$ and $P_2$ are two paths from $x$ and $y$ which end at the same vertex $u$ on $C$.
 Then $u$ has degree at least 4, and has two neighbors $u_1$ and $u_2$ on $C$ and a neighbor $u_3$ on $P_1$ and $u_4$ on $P_2$.
 Since $G$ is claw-free, either $u_1u_2\in E(G)$ or one of $u_1u_4$ and $u_2u_4$ is an edge of $E(G)$ (see Figure~\ref{fig:jumper}).
 Then we use the following ``Jumper Operations":